Brazil's Meirelles would lead finance ministry, with conditions - Folha

-SAO PAULO (Reuters) - If Brazilian Vice President Michel Temer takes power, former central bank President Henrique Meirelles would accept the position of finance minister under the condition he was given approval rights over members of the entire economic team, newspaper Folha de S. Paulo reported on Sunday.
+SAO PAULO, April 24 (Reuters) - If Brazilian Vice President Michel Temer takes power, former central bank President Henrique Meirelles would accept the position of finance minister under the condition he was given approval rights over members of the entire economic team, newspaper Folha de S. Paulo reported on Sunday.

 Meirelles and Temer met in Brasilia on Saturday, Folha said without disclosing the source of its information.
 Meirelles told Folha in a separate interview he had agreed to advise Temer but had not been invited to join a potential cabinet.